Telehealth vs Telemedicine: Differences, Benefits & Use Cases

 How Does Telehealth Work?

-Telehealth services ensure that doctors stay connected to the patients and our patients stay connected to doctors no matter where they are.
+Telehealth services ensure that doctors stay connected to patients.
+Patients can also stay connected to doctors, no matter where they are.

 Live video streaming and video conferencing allow the patients and neurology specialists to communicate directly through a live video call.
 This method of communication acts as a substitute for an in-office meeting when one cannot be made.
 It allows doctors to identify, diagnose, and monitor the visible signs of movement disorders, such as tremors.
-This is also facilitated primary care and specialist care referral services by allowing several doctors in different-different locations to collaborate on diagnoses and determine the best treatment and care options available not only in one area but worldwide.
+This also facilitates primary care and specialist care referral services.
+It allows doctors in different locations to collaborate on diagnoses and determine the best treatment and care options worldwide.

 Historical store and forward techniques also enable specialists to evaluate and share data with other medical professionals.
-This data can collectively provide a more thorough overview of symptoms for diagnoses and facilitate the design of tailored treatment and care programs that may be available outside of your existing network.
+This data can provide a more thorough overview of symptoms for diagnosis.
+It also helps design tailored treatment and care programs beyond your existing network.

 Read More: What Are The Advantages Of Telemedicine App In Healthcare Industry?